 Redeveloping these communities may require a partnership between RRHA and a private developer partner or RRHA may choose to self-develop, either through the agency or one or more subsidiary entities.
 In either case, RRHA plans to make use of HUD's repositioning resources as well as private or other public funding resources as appropriate for each activity.
+In all of the redevelopment efforts, RRHA and selected development partners will strive to develop housing that is energy efficient.
+This may be done by meeting standards and guidelines including but not limited to: Earth Craft housing standards, Leadership in Energy and Environmental Design (LEED) guidelines, Enterprise Green Communities standards, or passive housing and net zero energy standards.

 Specifically, RRHA may use Capital Funds and other public and private funds, when available and appropriate, to redevelop the agency's entire Annual Contributions Contract ("ACC") portfolio.
-This portfolio includes, but is not limited to: Creighton Court, Fairfield Court, Gilpin Court, Hillside Court, Mosby Court, Whitcomb Court, Dove Street, Townes at River South, Frederic Fay Towers, and scattered site elderly developments.
-RRHA has selected a development partner for Creighton Court, and plans to do the same for Gilpin, Fairfield, Hillside, Mosby, and Whitcomb Courts.
+This portfolio includes, but is not limited to: Creighton Court, Fairfield Court, Gilpin Court (including the agency's administrative offices at 901 and 918 Chamberlayne Parkway), Hillside Court, Mosby Court, Whitcomb Court, Dove Street, Townes at River South, Frederic Fay Towers, and scattered site elderly developments.
+RRHA has selected a development partner for Creighton Court and Mosby Court, and plans to do the same for Gilpin, Fairfield, Hillside, and Whitcomb Courts.
 This selection and planning process will involve community engagement and other stakeholder outreach to assist RRHA in arriving at a master plan for the redeveloped communities.